DataBiosphere/data-portal/content-v2/guides/userguides/exploring-projects.md

 ## Downloading Project DCP Generated Matrices

-Each project processed with DCP pipelines has DCP-generated matrices.

-To download Project matrices, navigate to the Project Information page and select the **"Project Matrices"** tab to the left.
+Each project processed with DCP pipelines has DCP-generated matrices.To download Project matrices, navigate to the Project Information page and select the **"Project Matrices"** tab to the left.

 Scroll to identify the relevant matrix and then select the download icon.

 ![Project Matrices](../_images/dcp_generated_matrices.png "Project Matrices")

-Matrices are available in the DCP 1.0 View in MTX, CSV, Loom formats (see the [Loom documentation](http://loompy.org/) for details on loading and viewing Loom files).
+DCP Generated Matrices in the DCP 2.0 Preview are available in Loom format only (see the [Loom documentation](http://loompy.org/) for details on loading and viewing Loom files), whereas matrices in the DCP 1.0 View are available in MTX, CSV, Loom formats.

 > **DCP 1.0 Matrix Deprecation Notice:**
 The DCP is reprocessing DCP 1.0 data and will deprecate all DCP 1.0 matrices (MTX, CSV, and Loom files) once reprocessing is complete.
 All reprocessed and newly processed projects in the DCP 2.0 will have matrices in Loom format only.

-The type of count (raw or TPM) available in the matrix depends on the pipeline used for data processing.
-DCP 1.0 matrices generated with Optimus (10x data) include raw counts whereas matrices generated with Smart-seq2 include TPMs.
+The type of count available in the DCP Generated Matrix depends on the pipeline used for data processing.
+DCP 2.0 matrices generated with Optimus (10x data) include raw counts whereas matrices generated with Smart-seq2 include TPMs and estimated counts.

 ## Downloading Project Contributor Generated Matrices